ricardoom/dominotrono/content/portfolio/il-nido-seattle.md

 projectClients: ['Chef Mike Easton of Il Nido Seattle']
 projectCredits: []
 projectDate: ''
-tags: ['Logo Design', 'Web Design', 'Web Development']
+tags: ['Logo Design', 'Web Design', 'Web Development', 'Brand Identity']
 weight: 2
 externalURL: 'http://ilnidoseattle.com'
 projectDesc: 'This is a freelance project contracted by the Chef / Owner of Il Corvo Pasta in Seattle Wa.
 He was opening up a new restaurant and needed a simple, maintenance free website and SEO work.'